-- 2. Connect one interface to the management network and one interface to the public network.
-Alternatively, you can connect the same interface to both networks and a use a VLAN for the public network. - 3.
-Make sure "vlan-tagging" is enabled on the private interface. - 4.
-Record the public and private interface names.
-If you used a VLAN for the public interface, add a ".[VLAN TAG]" after the interface name.
+- 4. Record the public and private interface names.
+If you used a VLAN for the public interface, and a ".[VLAN TAG]" after the interface name.
 For example, if you are using ge-0/0/3 for your public interface and VLAN tag 301, your public interface name would be "ge-0/0/3.301".
 Your private interface name should always be untagged because the CloudStack software automatically creates tagged logical interfaces. - 5.
 Create a public security zone and a private security zone.
 By default, these will already exist and will be called "untrust" and "trust".
 Add the public interface to the public zone and the private interface to the private zone.
 Note down the security zone names. - 6.
-Make sure there is a security policy from the private zone to the public zone that allows all traffic. - 7.
-Note the username and password of the account you want the CloudStack software to log in to when it is programming rules. - 8.
+Make sure there is a security policy from the private zone to the public zone that allows all traffic. - Note the username and password of the account you want the CloudStack software to log in to when it is programming rules. - 8.
 Make sure the "ssh" and "xnm-clear-text" system services are enabled. - 9.
 If traffic metering is desired: - a. a.
 Create an incoming firewall filter and an outgoing firewall filter.
 These filters should be the same names as your public security zone name and private security zone name respectively.
 The filters should be set to be "interface-specific".
 For example, here is the configuration where the public zone is "untrust" and the private zone is "trust":